Published on January 6th, 2012 | by Lynn Fang0

-If you’re having a small party, real, reusable tableware is the most eco-friendly option.
+For a small party, real, reusable tableware is the most eco-friendly option.
 If you don’t have an extensive set of dinnerware for a small party, consider using bamboo, fulfilling all your party needs.
-If you’re having a big party, use compostable dinnerware.
+And if you’re throwing a big party, use compostable dinnerware.
 Compostable dinnerware come in all different varieties.
 They are most frequently made from fallen palm leaves and sugarcane.
 Bamboo is also compostable.
 Places to get eco-friendly dinnerware:

 And remember, be sure to compost it!